 After your solution has been implemented for a defined period of time (e.g. one list cleanse, one month of real-time validation), run another test against your initial metrics.
 Have your results changed?
 Was there an improvement in your data quality criteria?
 Based on what happened, you can adjust or change your solution accordingly.

-Data quality can be mean something different across different organizations.
+Data quality can be mean something different from one organization to the next.
 But as long as you are defining criteria that make sense for your business and testing against those, you can be sure you’ll be able to find ways to drive improvement.